jkulak/git-ninja/README.md

 It's a good practice to follow several rules to make your code meet the project standards and not cause unnecessary confusion in the repository.

-Basically -- remove any excessive whitespace and empty lines from your files -- so that they don’t appear as changes in your code.
+Basically -- remove any excessive whitespace and empty lines from your files -- so that they don't appear as changes in your code.

 * remove all trailing whitespace from empty lines
 * merge consecutive empty lines into one
-* make sure last line has an end line character — because every line should have an end line character (so e.g. we don’t see those ugly, red arrow characters in GitHub)
+* make sure last line has an end line character — because every line should have an end line character (so e.g. we don't see those ugly, red arrow characters in GitHub)

 Of course your preferences may vary, so those are just suggestions.